How to Merge Multiple Animated GIF Images into One?

 Merge GIF 2

-If you want to merge two or more animated GIFs, so they display frames from both files one after another, you can use our GIF maker.
-Simply upload all the files at once, and the GIF maker will split each of them into frames and display them in the editor view.
+If you want to merge two or more animated GIFs so their frames display sequentially, you can use our GIF maker.
+Simply upload all the files at once, and the GIF maker will split each file into frames and display them in the editor.

-The first step - select and upload the .gif files (hold ctrl key to select multiple).
-You can also mix animated GIFs with still images in different image formats, and they will be converted automatically and shown as individual frames:
+First, select and upload the .gif files (hold the Ctrl key to select multiple files).
+You can also mix animated GIFs with still images in different formats.
+These will automatically be converted and shown as individual frames:

 Select files from your computer

-When the files are uploaded, the editor will display all the frames from each file.
-You can change the frame delays and order there if needed.
-Keep in mind; the GIFs initially will be ordered alphabetically by filename, so to avoid lots of manual frame re-ordering, you can rename the files to e.g., "1.gif", "2.gif", "3.gif" and so on before upload:
+Once uploaded, the editor will display all the frames from each file.
+You can adjust the frame delays and order as needed.
+Note that frames are initially ordered alphabetically by filename.
+To minimize manual reordering, rename your files (e.g., "1.gif," "2.gif," "3.gif") before uploading:

 Frame view in GIF editor

-Finally, click the "Animate" button under the frames, and in couple of seconds a new gif containing frames from all the source images will be generated.
+Finally, click the "Animate" button under the frames.
+Within seconds, a new GIF containing frames from all the source images will be generated.

-The result from our example, both images combined:
+The result from our example, combining both images:

-If you want to reduce the duration or cut out some part of a GIF, you can use our GIF cutter tool.
+If you want to reduce the duration or remove parts of a GIF, use our GIF cutter tool.

-We also feature a video merge tool in case you need to merge small video files instead of real GIFs.
+We also offer a video merge tool if you need to combine small video files instead of GIFs.

-To put 2 GIF images side by side in one file, head over to our GIF combine tool.
-Upload the images, drag and drop them to right or left position and click "Combine".
+To place two GIF images side by side or one on top of the other in a single file, use our GIF combine tool.
+Upload the images, drag and drop them to your desired position (right, left, or top), and click "Combine."

-The result from the same example images, joined side by side with combine tool:
+The result from our example images, joined side by side using the combine tool:

 2 side by side merged GIFs

-have thought about adding a feature like that, but this is a hard one to automate.
+We have considered adding a feature like this, but it is quite difficult to automate.